 Manual Lymph Drainage Massage (MLD)

-Based on the hypothesis that it will encourage the natural drainage of the lymphatic fluid, which carries waste products away fro the tissues and back toward the heard.
+Based on the hypothesis that it will encourage the natural drainage of the lymphatic fluid, which carries waste products away from the tissues and back toward the heard.
 MLD is helpful with swelling following surgical procedures, lymphedema care, skin tone improvement and immune system support.
 We use the Vodder technique, which is a light, rhythmic touch.

 Massage Cupping is a modified version of the common practice of cupping therapy, used in Traditional Chinese Medicine (TCM), and the results that this simple treatment produces are impressive.